wolfgangj/bone-lisp/README.md

 # The Bone Lisp programming language

-> "They who would give up essential Freedom,
-> to purchase a little Type-Safety,
-> deserve neither Freedom nor Type-Safety."
-> (Benjamin Franklisp)

     (defsub (len xs)
       "Calculate the length of the list `xs`."
       (with loop | remaining n